Geostatistic/steno3dpy/docs/content/quickstart.rst

     >> Z = topo(X, Y)
     >> mesh2d.Z = Z.flatten(order = 'C')

 Right now, we have a 2D mesh.
+Let's create a surface with this mesh geometry.

+.. code:: python

+    >> surface = steno3d.Surface(project = proj, mesh = mesh2d)
+    >> surface.title = 'Topo'
+    >> surface.description = 'This is a sinc function'

 You may want to put data on the mesh.
-In this case, we assign topography (same as the Z-locations of the mesh) as data on the nodes of the mesh
+In this case, we assign topography (same as the Z-values of the mesh) as data on the nodes of the mesh

 .. code:: python

-    >> surface = steno3d.Surface(project = proj, mesh = mesh2d)
     >> surface.data = dict(location='N',
                            data=mesh2d.Z)

-and add a title and description

-.. code:: python

-    >> surface.title = 'Topo'
-    >> surface.description = 'This is a sinc function'

 .. _first_project_upload: